rajyan/low-cost-ecs/README.md

 # Limitations

-The ECS service occupies the host port, so only one service can be run at a time.
+Because the ECS service occupies a host port, only one task can be executed at a time.
 The old task must be terminated before the new task launches, and this causes downtime on release.

-Also, if you make changes that require recreating service, you may need to manually terminate the task of old the service.
+Also, if you make changes that require recreating the service, you may need to manually terminate the task of the old service.